Strategic EX Design with People Analytics

-It is important to understand the nuances in the symptoms of attrition risk when designing EX interventions - if there is a decline in the relationship score/ or the number of relationships for an individual, is it an outcome of a change in behaviour by the individual or is it a change in the behaviour of their team affecting them?
+It is important to understand the nuances in the symptoms of attrition risk when designing EX interventions – if there is a decline in the relationship score/ or the number of relationships for an individual, is it an outcome of a change in behavior by the individual or is it a change in the behavior of their team affecting them?

 Some of the data points used to drive the attrition risk calculation are just facts/ attributes, things you can’t change but helps you define the population you are talking to.
 It might also be that you’re seeing that a lot of people are at risk, but the drivers are less about things your organization is doing to push, but rather more pull factors.

 Improving EX Design with Relational Analytics

 The pandemic and it’s associated effects over the past year has brought about long-term changes in how we work, with remote and hybrid work models becoming the norm.
 This has also brought up a key issue with designing Employee Experiences – ” How do you pro-actively identify areas of risk and intervention in the Employee Experience in a virtual environment?”

-Relational Analytics provides a lens into how work really gets done at your organization by mining behavioural insights from internal and external employee communication and collaboration metadata.
+Relational Analytics provides a lens into how work really gets done at your organization by mining behavioral insights from internal and external employee communication and collaboration metadata.